BillJr99/Ursinus-CS173/_pages/Labs/Iteration/lab-montecarlopi.md

         // TODO: Compute x-squared and y-squared

-        // TODO: if x-squared and y-squared is less than or equal to 1, increment a counter inCircle
+        // TODO: if x-squared added to y-squared is less than or equal to 1, increment a counter inCircle
         // ... (in other words, set inCircle equal to inCircle plus 1)

     }